Jupiter’s Moons Guide: How Many Are There & What Are the Four Largest

 • Named after: a nymph, Zeus’ lover

-Callisto is the most heavily cratered object in the Solar System.
+Callisto is one of the most heavily cratered objects in the Solar System.
 One of the largest craters is named after Valhalla – the majestic hall for the dead warriors to rest in the afterlife.
 Callisto has been considered “dull”, as it didn’t show any volcanic or tectonic activity.
 But in the 1990s, data collected by NASA’s spacecraft revealed that there might be an ocean underneath its surface.
 Since then, Callisto is also on the list of potentially habitable worlds.

 How did the Galilean moons form?